parse-community/parse-dashboard/README.md

 }
 ```

-Note: `cookieSessionStore` must still be configured programmatically as it requires an object instance, but `cookieSessionSecret` can now be specified in the config file for convenience.

 **Important Notes:**

 - The `cookieSessionSecret` option must be set to the same value across all replicas to ensure session cookies work correctly.